 Some people may also be eligible for a cost-sharing subsidy.
 This subsidy is for silver plans only and reduces the total out-of-pocket cost of a plan.
 People who have household incomes between 100 and 250 percent of the poverty level may qualify for this subsidy.

 The Kaiser Family Foundation has a free calculator that can also help you determine subsidies.

-HealthSource has a grid that organizes plan costs by age and lists whether the plan is gold, silver, bronze, or catastrophic.
+HealthSource has a grid that organizes plan costs by age, and lists whether the plan is gold, silver, bronze, or catastrophic.
 If you use a premium tax subsidy to cover part of your health insurance, the silver plan is the benchmark for how much you will pay.
-If choose a higher (gold) or lower (bronze) plan, you must calculate for yourself how the different costs of those plans change the amount you’ll pay.
+If choose a higher (gold) or lower (bronze) plan, you must calculate how the different costs of those plans change the amount you’ll pay.